blacksnowmartin/Wifi-Inspector/Guide.md

-980Here’s a simple WiFi Inspector implementation using the node-wifi library in Node.js.
+Here’s a simple WiFi Inspector implementation using the node-wifi library in Node.js.
 This library enables WiFi scanning and provides information about available networks.

 ---